ppy/osu-wiki/wiki/Gameplay/Multiplayer/en.md

 ![](img/Multi_team_vs.jpg "Team Vs interface")

 `Team Vs` pits two teams, Blue and Red, against each other.
-Fulfill the win condition as closely as possible to reach the top spot in the team and compete with the other team.

 Blue is on the left and Red is on the right.
 A crown at the centre moves left and right to show which team is currently winning.